For years we were told that Alberta was the best place to invest in Canada.

 Attention Ottawa: The Hidden Demand for GTA Real Estate (click here to read it)

-We showed that this area may get more immigrants than any other metropolitan area in North American right now.
+We showed that this area may get more immigrants than any other metropolitan area in North America right now.

-We shared the demand that international students, specifically from China, are putting on real estate here right now ... this topic is rarely discussed at all.
+We shared the demand that international students are putting on real estate here right now...this topic is rarely discussed at all.